-A study has already been launched to estimate the possible gains of using more transparent aerogel tiles and possible higher refractive index.
-The aerogel production technology has been transferred from Chiba University to a local company.
+duction technology has been transferred from Chiba University to a local company.
 We are evaluating the quality of aerogel after the technology transfer by measuring the characteristics of new samples.

 9.1.5 Potentially interested community in Belle II

 The following collaborators expressed their interest in the ARICH hardware upgrade activities: KEK, Tokyo Metropolitan University, and Niigata University, all from Japan; the University of Naples, Italy; and Jožef Stefan Institute, Slovenia.